MonisolaOye/Superstore-Dataset/README.md

 ## RECOMMENDATIONS
 Based on the insightful analysis of the Superstore sales data, I would like to give the following recommendations:

-1. The Superstore should invest more in stocking Phones, Chairs, Storage, Tables and Binders to increase sales and they should be made readily aailable at all times.
+1. The Superstore should invest more in stocking Phones, Chairs, Storage, Tables and Binders to increase sales and they should be made readily available at all times.
 2. The South region has the lowest sales figure, marketing strategies and awareness campaign should be implemented in this region to boost sales.
-3. Special attention must be paid to the swift and efficient delivery to the Standard class since it is most preffered by the customers and thereby drove in most sales.
+3. Special attention must be paid to the swift and efficient delivery of the Standard class since it is the most preffered Shipmode delivery by the customers and thereby drove in the most sales.

 ## DASHBOARD